FerretDB/FerretDB/website/blog/2023-01-31-ferretdb-v-0-9-0-developer-preview.md

 )
 ```

-Besides that, FerretDB v0.9.0 now supports `$push` array update operator so that you can add elements to the end of an array field in a document.
+Besides that, FerretDB v0.9.0 now supports `$push` array update operator so that you can add elements to the end of an array field.
 Here's how you can use it:

 ```js